Kachina: Hopi kachinas

 In many ways the Kachina rites are the most important ceremonial observances in the Hopi religious calendar.
 Within Hopi religion, the kachinas are said to live on the San Francisco Peaks near Flagstaff, Arizona.
 To the Hopis, kachinas are supernatural beings who visit the villages to help the Hopis with everyday activities and act as a link between gods and mortals.

 According to Susanne and Jake Page, the katsinam are "the spirits of all things in the universe, of rocks, stars, animals, plants, and ancestors who have lived good lives."
-These spirits are then impersonated by male dancers wearing costumes and masks for ceremonies during the first half of the year.

 The first ceremony of the year, the Powamu, occurs in February and is associated with the bean planting, the growing season, and coming of age.
 The last katsina ceremony, Niman, occurs in July and is associated with the harvest, after which the katsinam return to their home in the San Francisco Peaks.

 Hopi kachina dolls, tihü, are ceremonial objects with religious meaning.
 Hopi carvers alter these, removing their religious meaning, to meet the demand for decorative commercial objects sought by non-Hopi.